Old School

 A long time ago, I thought it would be fun(ny) to create a blog based on the persona of a librarian in a banana suit.
 Yeah, I still don’t know what I was thinking.
 On the plus side, it was my laboratory for learning how to write for the web, including book reviews, nerdy library & publishing news, and tidbits from my personal life, and it taught me skills that I still use in my professional life every day.

-Now this website is all grown up, but I thought you might still get a kick out of being able to scroll through this rabbit hole of a time capsule to see what was on my mind a year, two years, even five years ago…
+Now this website is all grown up, but I thought you might still get a kick out of being able to scroll through this rabbit hole of a time capsule to see what was on my mind more than a decade ago…

 I’m Having a Riot